 In addition, the E 103rd St / Avenue N neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 36,052 persons per square mile in the neighborhood, it is more packed with people than 97.6% of the nation's neighborhoods.

 Do you like to be surrounded by people from all over the country or world, with different perspectives and life experiences?
 Or do you instead prefer to be in a neighborhood where most residents have lived there for a long time, creating a sense of cohesiveness?
 NeighborhoodScout's analysis reveals that this neighborhood stands out among American neighborhoods for the uniqueness of the mobility of its residents.
-What is interesting to note, is that the E 103rd St / Avenue N neighborhood has a greater percentage of residents born in another country (43.1%) than are found in 95.3% of all U.S. neighborhoods.
+More residents of the E 103rd St / Avenue N neighborhood live here today that also were living in this same neighborhood five years ago than is found in 97.9% of U.S. neighborhoods.
+This neighborhood is really made up of people who know each other, don't move often, and have lived here in this very neighborhood for quite a while.

-The neighbors in the E 103rd St / Avenue N neighborhood in Brooklyn are upper-middle income, making it an above average income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 84.5% of the neighborhoods in America.
-In addition, 8.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 55.3% of America's neighborhoods.
+The neighbors in the E 103rd St / Avenue N neighborhood in Brooklyn are wealthy, making it among the 15% highest income neighborhoods in America.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 89.5% of the neighborhoods in America.
+In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

 A neighborhood is far different if it is dominated by enlisted military personnel rather than people who earn their living by farming.
 It is also different if most of the neighbors are clerical support or managers.
 What is wonderful is the sheer diversity of neighborhoods, allowing you to find the type that fits your lifestyle and aspirations.